- A property owner who failed to maintain a property, resulting in injuries that led to death.

 If you have recently lost a close family member, you are probably going through a period of extreme grief.
 If the death was the result of a sudden accident, the death may be even harder to accept.

 Although we frequently refer to a cause of a death as “accidental,” the reality is that many “accidents” are actually the result of negligence on the part of an individual, company or government agency.
-If your family member’s death was caused by someone else’s negligence, carelessness or recklessness, you may be entitled to bring a wrongful death lawsuit to recover compensation.
+If your family member’s death was caused by someone else’s negligence, carelessness or recklessness, you may be entitled to bring a lawsuit to recover compensation.

 Can I File A Wrongful Death Lawsuit?